 - All pre-requisite course work (freshman and sophomore levels) must be completed during the spring or summer semesters and the minimum GPAs as outlined in the conditional admission section must be maintained.
 If summer courses are taken at another academic institution, all official transcripts must be submitted directly to the Registrar's Office and evaluated, prior to the beginning of fall courses and the lifting the conditional admission status. - 2.
 Must submit proof of the following immunizations to the designated company (currently using PreCheck & Sentry MD): - a.
 Hepatitis B: 3 injection series of vaccines or the titer - b.
 Annual negative Tuberculosis Skin Test or an equivalent (including screening), such as a chest x-ray, TB Gold test, or QuantiFERON t-spot. - c.
 Varicella (chicken pox): 2 injection series or the titer - d.
 Measles, mumps and rubella: 2 injection series - e.
 Tetanus-diphtheria (Tdap): Routine booster every 10 years - f.
 Influenza: Needs to be updated annually - g.
 Any other immunization required by the clinical agency - 3.
 Must submit proof of Cardiopulmonary Resuscitation (CPR) for Health Care Providers (BLS for HCP)-issued by the American Heart Association, which includes the Basic Certified Life Support and Automated External Defibrillation (BCLS & AED). - 4.
-Must submit proof of individual, current health insurance coverage, which is renewed or updated annually. - 5.
+Must submit physical form from healthcare provider stating that student is healthy and able to enter into the nursing program without restrictions. - 5.
+Must submit proof of individual, current health insurance coverage, which is renewed or updated annually. - 6.
 A criminal background check is required annually.
 An unsatisfactory criminal background check MAY lead to denial of full admission into the nursing major and MAY prevent students from obtaining a license to practice professional nursing.
 For further information regarding licensure in the state of Arkansas, refer to the Arkansas State Board of Nursing, Laws & Rules, Criminal Background Checks.
-PDF's of the Criminal Background Checks ACA §17-87-312 and Licensing Restrictions based on Criminal Records ACA §17-3-102 can be found here. - 6.
-A negative drug screen is required annually.
+PDFs of the Criminal Background Checks ACA §17-87-312 and Licensing Restrictions based on Criminal Records ACA §17-3-102 can be found here. - 7.
+A negative drug screen is required annually. - 8.
+Students born outside of the United States or identify English as their second language will also be required to complete the official Test of English as a Foreign Language (TOEFL) iBT composite score of at least 83, with a minimum speaking score of 26 (if applicable).
+The test must have been taken within the previous calendar year of admission.

-Continued Progression
+Continued Progression Policy

-The student must earn a "C" (2.0 GPA scale) or better in all upper division NUR courses in order to continue progression in the program of study.
+Students must earn a 73% test average in all upper division NUR courses to continue progression in the program of study.
+Additionally, students must earn an overall course grade of a "C" (2.0 GPA scale) or better in all upper division NUR courses in order to continue progression in the program of study.
 A grade of "C" is considered the minimum passing grade.
+(Note that exam score averages will not round.
+For example, if a test average is 72.9%.
+The testing average does not meet the 73% average requirement and the student will not progress).